 In Colorado, homeschooling families with children ages 6 to 17 must follow the Homeschool Laws, which mandate that parents provide instruction in subjects including English language arts, math, history, and science.
 Parents must maintain and submit attendance records to their local school district upon request.
 Colorado does not require parental educational qualifications or certifications to homeschool.
 Students must be tested or evaluated in certain grades (essentially every other year).
 Homeschooled students cannot receive a state diploma; however, a GED diploma is possible.
 Different rules apply for students in a homeschool co-op.

 Nonpublic school students and homeschoolers have limited access to public school offerings like courses, extracurriculars, and sports.
+Homeschooled students have access to sports.
 If a child is attending the public school part-time, then they appear to have full access to that school’s offerings.
-Otherwise, it seems that students not attending the school do not have access to sports, courses, and other curricular activities, and funding is not available.
+Otherwise, it seems that students not attending the school do not have access to courses, and other curricular activities, and funding is not available.
 Access to special education services is unclear.
 Nothing explicitly addresses homeschooled students, but decisions as to whether to provide special needs services to nonpublic students are made at the “discretion” of the local board of education within a district.

 State Data